sheyanlalmohammed1/sheyanlalmohammed1.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am an Undergraduate Dual-Degree Student at the University of Pennsylvania studying Statistics in The Wharton School and Mathematical-Economics in the College of Arts and Sciences.

 ## Research Interests